 Program: Travel Industry Mgt (BS)

-- Students can comprehend the importance of host cultures to the global travel industry and apply sustainable practices.
+5. Ethics and Stewardship: (a)Apply ethical behavior,(b)Evaluate the importance of host cultures to the global travel industry and utilize sustainable practices.

 Information Sheet, Flyer, or Brochure URL, if available online: